Generic selectors

 Who is the bigger club, Lazio or Roma?

-Different football fans will have different opinions when it comes to answering which one Lazio or Roma is the bigger club.
-In regards to supporters, Roma is the most followed of the two and is the fifth highest-supported club in Italy, behind Juventus, Inter Milan, AC Milan, and Napoli.
+Different football fans will have different opinions when it comes to answering whether Lazio or Roma is the bigger club.
+In terms of supporters, Roma are the most followed of the two and are the fifth highest-supported club in Italy, behind Juventus, Inter Milan, AC Milan, and Napoli.

-Lazio are just behind them with two Serie A titles to their name while winning the Coppa Italia seven times in their history.
-Lazio does have something their city rivals do not have, however, and that is a major European title.
+Lazio is just behind them, with two Serie A titles to their name and seven Coppa Italia wins in their history.
+However, Lazio does have something their city rivals do not have: a major European title.
 They lifted the UEFA Cup Winners’ Cup in 1998/99, meaning they are the only club in the City of Roma to have lifted a European trophy so far.

 Why is Lazio called Lazio?